-- the nature of the disability and the accommodation requested; - the diagnostic method used to determine the nature of the disability; - the applicant's current functional limitations; and - the expected progression or stability of the disability. - Recommendations for accommodations.
+- A qualified professional's description of the following: - the nature of the disability and the accommodation requested; the diagnostic method used to determine the nature of the disability; the applicant's current functional limitations; and the expected progression or stability of the disability.
+Recommendations for accommodations.

 CDU will review all requests for accommodation and will determine if the accommodations can be met reasonably and feasibly.
-CDU will discuss a plan for accommodations with the student and with any involved faculty members.
+CDU Admissions will discuss a plan for accommodations with the student if accommodations are possible.
+The student is then responsible for informing the instructor at the beginning of each course of any need for accommodation according to the plan.
 While CDU strives to assist all students, certain services are not feasible.
-For example, CDU is not able to provide personal tutors, coaches, or assistive technology and cannot compromise its academic standards or course components.
+For example, CDU is not able to provide personal tutors, coaches, or assistive technology, and cannot compromise its academic standards or course components.

 Students may appeal any ruling regarding accommodations by writing to the academic dean.